Is Church Attendance/Baptism Mandatory?

 - Baptized in order to be saved - I Peter 3:21

-But you know what?
-I had no idea that night that at my baptism I would also receive the gift of the Holy Spirit.
-I had no idea.
-I didn't understand the idea that at baptism I was added to the Lord's body.
-I didn't know, I hadn't been taught that yet.
-Can you imagine every time I learned another reason or blessing as a result of baptism I would have to be rebaptized every time?
-No. That's why I say, if you're baptized for one legitimate biblical reason (i.e. forgiveness or to be saved etc.) then you receive all of the blessings God has attached to this initial expression of faith in Jesus Christ.
+I had no idea that night that at my baptism I would also receive the gift of the Holy Spirit (Acts 2:38).
+I didn't understand the concept that at baptism I was added to the Lord's body.
+I didn't know these things because I hadn't been fully taught yet.
+Can you imagine every time I learned another reason or blessing as a result of baptism I would have to be re-baptized?
+This is why I say that if you are baptized for one legitimate biblical reason (i.e. forgiveness or to be saved etc.) then you receive all of the blessings God has attached to this initial expression of faith in Jesus Christ.

 - Acts 19:1-7

-So to answer the original question and to finish up my lesson.
-When you want to know if you need to be rebaptized, compare the reason and the manner in which you were baptized to the Bible.
+So to answer the original question and to finish up this chapter, when you want to know if you need to be re-baptized, compare the reason and the manner in which you were baptized to the Bible.
 If you were baptized in an unbiblical way or for an unbiblical reason, then the Bible teaches that you should be rebaptized in the correct way and for one or all of the correct reasons.

-Of course, as I say, the opposite is also true: if you were baptized correctly for a true biblical reason, then your baptism is okay and it doesn't matter where you were baptized or who did it.
-What counts is what you believe, not what the person believed.
+Of course, as I say, the opposite is also true: if you were baptized correctly for a true biblical reason, then your baptism is Biblical and thus never to be repeated.